 It’s the timelessness of it which is so remarkable, almost out of some of those stories one used to read as a child.
 It’s quite remarkable.
 People are yearning for that sense of belonging and identity and meaning.His Royal Highness, Prince Charles of Wales about Transylvania

 Prince Charles has declared his love for the Transylvanian countryside and Viscri decades ago.
 He has since started to invest a lot of time and money to restore and protect the area.
 HRH has been the Chairman of Mihai Eminescu Trust for 13 years, from 2000 to 2013, and continues to stay involved in everything this amazing team does for preserving the Romanian village heritage.
 The Mihai Eminescu Trust has managed to develop over 1.000 projects in both villages and towns.
-Some of these projects involved training locals into traditional construction techniques, agro-tourism, English learning as well as offering over 100 jobs through the projects developed, and over 120 extra during the season.
+Some of these projects involved training locals in traditional construction techniques, agro-tourism, English learning as well as offering over 100 jobs through the projects developed, and over 120 extra during the season.

 Prince Charles and the former King of Romania, Michael I are related, through Her Majesty Queen Elizabeth II 3rd cousins.
 That being said, it is quite easy to understand Prince Charles’ interest in Romania, and more specifically and with an emotional attachment, Transylvania and the countryside of the area.
 More interesting facts about Prince Charles can be read in this article.